 Every time I meditate I am hopeful of finding a glimmer of light, or a glimpse of enlightenment.
 Even if that doesn't happen, I know I will thoroughly enjoy my meditation, and I'll feel wonderful, afterwards.
 After all, meditation is a light.

 Meditation can be a real joy in today's hectic, stressed-out world.
 Learn to meditate, and you will gain a powerful ally in the fight against stress.
 Meditation is the ultimate form of relaxation, or deep relaxation, which can do wonders for your body, mind and soul.
 Jon Kabat-Zinn taught chronic pain patients how to relax and meditate at the University of Massachusetts, and the benefits were startling.
-His teachings have become known as Mindfulness, which is a powerful natural anecdote to stress, anxiety and pain.
+They learned to tolerate their pain effectively, and they went on to live happier, more fulfilled lives.
+Collectively Jon's teachings have become known as Mindfulness, which is a powerful natural anecdote to stress, anxiety and pain.

 If you have trouble relaxing or knowing where to begin, you can begin with a solid relaxation program.
 An audio program is perfect for learning to sit still and go within, and to let go of stress.
 It takes the uncertainty and work out of it.
 I created an original audio program to help people begin relaxing in a powerful way called Journey to Relaxation.
 When you listen, you won't have to remember any complicated steps.
 Just put your headphones on, sit back and let go of all your problems.
 You'll be floating away on a cloud, in no time.